rachelcarmena/rachelcarmena.github.io/_posts/2018-11-13-test-driven-programming-workflows.md

 * RED: changes are reverted
 * Starting again
-    * GREEN: now it works, but I don't know the mistake I made before
+    * GREEN: now it works, but I don't know the difference with previous step
-    * or RED: it doesn't still work, but I don't know the difference with previous step
+    * or RED: it doesn't still work, I see the result of tests before reverting, but I don't know the difference with previous step

 So, I'd prefer: